 The mobile sports betting numbers in Illinois continue to be impressive.
-Mobile had 94.8% of the Illinois sports betting market in June, which mirrored the percentage in May.
+Illinois betting apps had 94.8% of the Illinois sports betting market in June, which mirrored the percentage in May.
 That rivals the percentage in top states for online sports betting.

 June mobile handle in Illinois came in at $451.7 million, which was down 6.4% from May’s $482.5 million.